unxed/bv/README.md

 https://github.com/magiblot/turbo/issues/90
-patch uploaded, needs testing after it: https://github.com/magiblot/tvision/pull/184 on how to implement it: https://github.com/magiblot/tvision/issues/99
+patch uploaded, needs testing after it: https://github.com/magiblot/tvision/pull/184 on how it should work from users point of view (comparing to GTK, Qt, Windows): https://github.com/magiblot/tvision/issues/99

 ...fvision